wejpurvis/sudoku_solver/README.md

 xdg-open docs/_build/html/index.html
 ```

-Alternatively to generate documentation locally, navigate to the `docs` subdirectory and run `make html` to re-build the documentation.
+Alternatively, to generate documentation locally, navigate to the `docs` subdirectory and run `make clean html` followed by `make html` to re-build the documentation.

 ## License